robotjsorg/SkyCubeSTL/README.md

 # SkyCubeSTL
-Based on work from one of [FlexMonkey](http://flexmonkey.blogspot.com/)'s awesome blog posts: [http://flexmonkey.blogspot.com/2015/07/a-first-look-at-model-ios-sky-cube.html](http://flexmonkey.blogspot.com/2015/07/a-first-look-at-model-ios-sky-cube.html).
+Based on work from one of [FlexMonkey's](http://flexmonkey.blogspot.com/) awesome blog posts: [http://flexmonkey.blogspot.com/2015/07/a-first-look-at-model-ios-sky-cube.html](http://flexmonkey.blogspot.com/2015/07/a-first-look-at-model-ios-sky-cube.html).
 See [FlexMonkey's GitHub](https://github.com/FlexMonkey) for source code:  [https://github.com/FlexMonkey/SkyCubeTextureDemo](https://github.com/FlexMonkey/SkyCubeTextureDemo).

 This project is a test of adding an STL model to SceneKit.
-My next goals are (1) to learn more about 3D mesh materials and how to create and apply them, (2) I also want to understand more about applying generic materials to meshes, and (3) I want to get casted shadows from lights working.
+My next goals are (1) to learn more about 3D mesh textures and how to generate and apply them, (2) to understand more about applying SceneKit's built-in materials to meshes, and (3) to get shadows working with 3D meshes.

 Tested on an iPad Air 1 running iOS 9 beta 4.
 I am using XCode 7 beta 4 on OS X El Capitan 10.11 beta 5 to build.
 ![iPadAir1_Screenshot](iPadAir1_Screenshot.jpg)